mauget/use-is-mounted/README.md

 # Custom `useIsMounted` Hook

-This is a demonstration of defending against updating an unmounted component by using a simple custom hook implemented with `useRef` and `useEffect` hooks.
+This is a demonstration of defending against updating an unmounted component.
+We use a simple custom hook implemented with `useRef` and `useEffect` hooks.

 Example of use: